 Two women killed in Kentucky church shooting after trooper shot; suspect killed, police say

 LEXINGTON, Ky.
-(AP) — Two women were killed in a shooting at a Kentucky church Sunday in an incident that began after a state trooper was shot and wounded, authorities said.
-The suspect was also killed.
+(AP) — Two women died Sunday at a Kentucky church in a shooting spree that began when a state trooper was wounded after making a traffic stop, police said.
+The suspect in both shootings was also killed.

-It began after the trooper pulled over a vehicle near the airport, Lexington Police Chief Lawrence Weathers told a news conference.
-After shooting the trooper, the suspect carjacked a vehicle and fled to Richmond Road Baptist Church in southwest Lexington and began shooting at people there.
+The suspect carjacked a vehicle after the traffic stop near Lexington’s airport and fled to Richmond Road Baptist Church, where he opened fire, Lexington Police Chief Lawrence Weathers said.
+Killed in the shootings at the church were a 72-year-old woman and a 32-year-old woman, the local coroner said.

+Two other people were wounded at the church and taken to a local hospital, the police chief said.
+One victim sustained critical injuries and the other was in stable condition, Weathers said.

+The suspect was shot by police and died at the scene, he said.
+The suspect was not immediately identified pending notification of family, he said.

-“Preliminary information indicates that the suspect may have had a connection to the individuals at the church,” Weathers said.
+“Preliminary information indicates that the suspect may have had a connection to the individuals at the church,” the police chief said at a news conference.

-The suspect, who wasn’t immediately identified, was later killed by Lexington police.
+The trooper stopped the vehicle after receiving a “license plate reader alert” and was shot about 11:30 a.m., Weathers said.
+The trooper was in stable condition, he said.

+Police tracked the carjacked vehicle to the Baptist church, the police chief said.
+The church is about 16 miles 26 kilometers) from where the trooper was shot.

 “Please pray for everyone affected by these senseless acts of violence, and let’s give thanks for the swift response by the Lexington Police Department and Kentucky State Police,” Kentucky Gov. Andy Beshear said in a social media post.